srl-labs/learn-srlinux/docs/tutorials/l3evpn/overlay.md

 # Overlay Routing

 With IP underlay configured we prepared the grounds for the EVPN overlay services.
 In order to create an EVPN service on top of an IP fabric our leaf devices should be able to exchange overlay routing information.
 And you guessed it, there is no better protocol for this job than BGP with an EVPN address family.
+At least that's what the industry has agreed upon.

 Since all our leaf switches can reach each other via loopbacks, we can establish a BGP peering between them with `evpn` address family enabled.
 Operators can choose to use iBGP or eBGP for this purpose.
-In this tutorial, we will use iBGP for overlay routing using spine as the route reflector.
-Utilizing RRs reduces the number of BGP sessions, requiring only peering with RRs.
+In this tutorial, we will use iBGP for the overlay routing using spine as the Route Reflector (RR).
+Utilizing RRs reduces the number of BGP sessions; leaf switches peer only with RRs and receive from other leafs at the same time.
 This approach minimizes configuration efforts and allows for centralized application of routing policies.

 <div class='mxgraph' style='max-width:100%;border:1px solid transparent;margin:0 auto; display:block;' data-mxgraph='{"page":5,"zoom":2,"highlight":"#0000ff","nav":true,"resize":true,"edit":"_blank","url":"https://raw.githubusercontent.com/srl-labs/srl-l3evpn-basics-lab/main/images/diagrams.drawio"}'></div>

+In this section our goal is setup iBGP with `evpn` address family between our leaf switches so that when we configure L3 EVPN instance in the next chapter, the overlay routes would be exchanged between them.

 Let's have a look at the configuration steps required to setup overlay routing on our leaf switches: